Auckland train passengers face longer commute after Britomart Rail Station closes after derailment

 And there was no indication of when the station would be open again.

-The delays crippled the busy station after three of six carriages derailed as a train left the station at 9.45am.
+The delays crippled the busy station after three of six carriages derailed as a train arrived at the station at 9.45am.
 Some passengers described the accident as a sudden shake "like an earthquake".

 The six-carriage train had 33 people on board but no one was injured.